yagutaro/dsc-significance-p-value-hbs-ds-060120/README.md

 2. In the plane with the coefficient estimates, p-values are in the column `P > |t|` and rounded to 3 digits (hence 0.000 for Intercept and TV).
 You can find the confidence intervals in the two last columns: The confidence interval for intercept is [6,13, 7.935] meaning that there is a 95% chance that the actual coefficient value is in that range.
 For TV, there is a 95% chance that the actual coefficient value is in the interval [0.042, 0.053].
 Note that 0 is in none of these intervals as expected given the very low p-value.

 Note that the alpha level of 0.05 is just a convention.
-You'll come across alpha levels of 0.1 and 0,001.
+You'll come across alpha levels of 0.1 and 0.001.
 Note that the confidence intervals change too as alpha levels change (to 90% and 99% confidence intervals, yet the standard output of statsmodels is a 95% confidence interval).

-Try running above and check for p-values for `radio` and see how would interpret the outcome.
+Try running the above and check for p-values for `radio` and see how would interpret the outcome.

 ## Additional Resources